You are listening to the Sean Hannity Radio Show Podcast.

 We do know that there was an indictment.

-Because I know that there was had to be discussion over whether or not to use that indictment, and that would only be if it was the president.
+I presume you're going to like this, that it was the president, because I know that there had to be discussion over whether or not to use that indictment.

-But you can't sit here and say that the special prosecutor who was a Republican, by the way, Ken Starr, who prosecuted Bill Clinton because you liked what he was doing, that he was an honest guy.
+But you can't sit here and say that the special prosecutor, who was a Republican, by the way, Ken Starr, who prosecuted Bill Clinton, because you liked what he was doing, that he was an honest guy.

 I'm only saying that I saw real crimes here that we knew of from the beginning.